subspace/substrate-front-end-template/README.md

-# Substrate Front End Template
+# Substrate (Subspace) Front End Template

+**Notes:** This is a fork of [`substrate-front-end-template`](https://github.com/substrate-developer-hub/substrate-front-end-template) that adds functionaly for [Spartan PoC Consensus](https://github.com/subspace/substrate/tree/poc/bin/node-template-spartan)

-This template allows you to create a front-end application that connects to a [Substrate](https://github.com/paritytech/substrate) node back-end with minimal configuration.
+This template allows you to create a front-end application that connects to a [Spartan](https://github.com/subspace/substrate/tree/poc/bin/node-template-spartan) node back-end with minimal configuration.
+Spartan is built using Substrate.
 To learn about Substrate itself, visit the [Substrate Developer Hub](https://substrate.dev).

 The template is built with [Create React App](https://github.com/facebook/create-react-app)